 The Azzurri dominated possession in the first half, but there had barely been any chances for either side until Alcaraz rose highest from a free kick to send Paraguay into a shock lead.

-Italy were a changed team after the introduction of substitute Mauro Camoranesi, and equalized on 63 minutes through Daniele De Rossi.
+Italy were a changed team after the introduction of substitute Mauro Camoranesi, and equalised on 63 minutes through Daniele De Rossi.

 Argentinian-born striker Lucas Barrios was chosen ahead of Manchester City's Roque Santa Cruz to start for Paraguay.
 The Dortmund striker had smashed in three goals in his first three internationals and partnered Nelson Valdez up front in the absence of Salvador Cabanas.